ujr/guides/drafts/Glossary.md

 **SDK** = Software Development Kit, a set of tools, libraries, templates, and documentation to build applications for some platform.

+**SOLID** = an acronym for five common design principles in (mostly object-oriented) programming:

+- Single Responsibility Principle
+  (each class should have a single responsibility)
+- Open-Closed Principle
+  (be open for extension, but closed for modification)
+- Liskov Substitution Principle (a derived class can always be substituted for a base class without any other modification)
+- Interface Segregation Principle
+  (prefer many specific interfaces over one general-purpose interface)
+- Dependency Inversion Principle
+  (depend on abstractions, not on implementations)

 **TDD** = Test Driven Development: write tests and business code together, tests being just slightly ahead.
 Keep the system working